-Isolated from much of the world, North Korea laws take away the basic rights of its people and forces some bizarre totalitarian rules on them.
+Isolated from much of the world, North Korean laws take away the basic rights of its people and force some bizarre totalitarian rules on them.
 Some of the more unusual ones are the strange laws that govern its society and are reflective of the incredible paranoia the small state is renowned for.

-It’s also illegal to were blue jeans, as denims symbolizes the enemy, the United States of America.
-Here are some other things you can expect if you go to North Korea:
+It’s also illegal to wear blue jeans, as denim symbolizes the enemy, the United States of America.
+Here are some other things you can expect if you go to North Korea.

 The country expects total obedience to the state, there is no “dissension” in North Korea, and travelers must abide by this.
 This is a country where curiosity could get you or your guide killed — it’s as simple as that.

 Tourism in North Korea is unlike anywhere else in the world; every movement is controlled, watched, and carefully planned by the government.
 All tour guides are from the Korean International Travel Company, and you can forget any notions of independent, adventure, or solo travel, as traveling around the country is only possible as part of a guided tour — this includes leaving your hotel.

 You will not be able to travel on the public transport system at all, and both you and your guide will be punished if you infringe the rules.